AnaviTechnology/anavi-examples/README.md

 * Slots for up to 5 plug and play I2C sensors for temperature, barometric pressure, humidity and light
 * UART (Universal asynchronous receiver/transmitter) pins for debugging

-Support the project by backing [RabbitMax Flex IndieGoGo campaign](https://igg.me/at/Rzjuluvxe6Y/10833949).
+Support the project by backing [ANAVI Flex IndieGoGo campaign](https://igg.me/at/Rzjuluvxe6Y/10833949).

 # C